 Maybe you heard the story that went viral today about how the original recipe for Coke may have been revealed after being closely guarded by the company for 125 years.
 ABC, CBS, NPR, Time, USAToday, Al Jazeera English—everybody’s on the case.
 Maybe you’ve seen the photo of the hand-written recipe in question (above).
 My dad, Charles Salter, took that photograph 32 years ago as a columnist for the Atlanta Journal-Constitution.

 The column was called the "Georgia Rambler."
 He’d travel the state looking for colorful people and places, often stories with a historical bent.
 One of his best sources was the late Everett Beal, a fishing buddy of his who worked as a pharmacist in Griffin, Ga.
-One day, Everett showed my dad his prized possession, a leather-bound book of recipes that had once belonged to a pharmacist named John Pemberton.
+One day, Everett showed my dad his prized possession, a leather-bound book of recipes that had once belonged to a pharmacist named R. R. Evans, who was good friends with another pharmacist named John Pemberton.
 The John Pemberton who created the original syrup to make Coke.

 "Coco Cola Improved" was scrawled by hand on page 188, above a list of ingredients.
 My dad asked Everett if he thought it was the original formula for Coke.
 "I believe it is," Everett told him.
 This is that formula: